Cmanzano03/EventEaseProject/README.md

 # EventEaseProject
-Repository that will be used for develop in team the applicaction EventEase, a ticketing platform where evetns will be created and user will buy tickets for this events
+Repository that will be used to develop EventEase, a ticketing platform that will manage events and ticket buyers for those events.